Seeking Infringement Damages For Patent Owners

 Patent infringement attorneys have different forms of monetary damages that they can seek on behalf of a patent owner.
 The minimum monetary damage available to a patent infringement plaintiff who prevails is a reasonable royalty.
 In the words of the patent statute, a patentee is entitled to “damages adequate to compensate for the infringement, but in no event less than a reasonable royalty.”
 35 U.S.C. § 284.

 However, the patent infringement lawyer may also pursue a recovery of lost profits on behalf of a patent holder.
 To establish lost profits, the patent owner must show that there is a reasonable probability that but for the infringement, it would have made the infringer sales.
+To learn how we can help you with your patent infringement matter, call 512-764-3986.

 In proving reasonable royalty damages for patent infringement, the patent infringement attorney usually has to consider and address the following Georgia-Pacific factors: